PSP-Archive/PSP-Archive.github.io/_posts/2022-03-26-PSP_programming_languages.md

 ### BASIC

 The PSP can run BASIC code thanks to [PSP Yabasic](https://archive.org/details/pspyabasic_v10a.7z).
 BASIC never really gained any traction on this device, but it should play homebrews coded for the official [Yabasic port for PS2](https://archive.org/details/gs_20211117192719).

+Another alternative for using this language on PSP is [sdlBasic](https://archive.org/details/sdlBasic.7z).

 ### Ruby